cloud-bulldozer/benchmark-operator/docs/testpmd.md

 These are used to create VFs and SRIOV networks, interface might vary.
 Creating `SriovNetworkNodePolicy` will reboot your worker nodes one by one.

+Below node policy is for Intel XXV710 NICs, for a Mellanox NIC to work in Data Plane Development Kit (DPDK) mode, use the `netdevice` driver type and include additional spec `isRdma: true`.

 ```yaml
 apiVersion: sriovnetwork.openshift.io/v1
 kind: SriovNetworkNodePolicy